wilsonzlin/minify-js/README.md

 ## In progress

 - Combine and reorder declarations.
-- Omit more semicolons, spaces, parentheses, and braces.
 - Minify import and export syntax.
 - More extensive testing, especially over rare syntax.
 - Evaluation and folding of constant expressions.